catt12333/BatchCleaner/README.md

 Warning!
 Script created for Windows 11.
-Using for Windows 10 or bolew is dangerous!
+Using for Windows 10 or below is dangerous!

 How to use: